vt-cee-ml-group/reading_group/README.md

 	- Python IDLE: This is included with the Anaconda download.
 NOT recommended.
 	- [Spyder](https://www.spyder-ide.org/) **FREE**

 **NOTES:** TensorFlow 2 is now supported on Python 3.7.
-So instead you will write:
+When creating a new environment, write the following:
 ```
 conda create -n tensor python=3.7
 ```